thesaadismail/thesaadismail.github.io/_posts/development/2014-10-21-material-design-compat.md

 ![My helpful screenshot]({{ site.url }}/resources/images/layout_structure_toolbars1.png)

 Many Android developers have been itching to get their hands on Android 5.0 compatibility libraries to integrate it into their applications.
-I have gotten the chance to integrate it into Spottr (a data usage monitoring application).
-In this post I will discuss my process of integrating Material Design and the items that the app compatiblity has to offer.
+I am working on integrating it into [Spottr](http://getspottr.com) (a data usage monitoring application).
+In this post I will discuss my process of integrating Material Design and the items that the app compatiblity libraries have to offer.

 ### Integrating Compatibility Libraries